Que se sabe del estado de Griffin, va a empezar la temporada al 100%? si es asi claro candidato al ROY no?

 La verdad es que os queda un equipo apañadito.
 A ver como moveis el cap space que os queda...
 Yo lo usaria para el futuro la verdad.

-Usuarios navegando por este Foro: cule18 y 1 invitado
+Usuarios navegando por este Foro: Number one y 1 invitado